 Watch What Soaps You Use

 Not all soap is created equal, and some can be harsh on your skin if you are prone to dryness.
 If you can, you’ll want to avoid soaps or products that contain perfumes and deodorants, and especially soaps that contain alcohol, as these can also contribute to skin dryness.
 Try and look for a fragrance-free or natural soap, or even soap-free cleansers.
+Look for products from organic brands like Handmade Naturals; they often have shower & bath products as well as skincare, plus haircare too.
+Try to use natural products as far as possible, and if you can get them all from the same place, even better!

 While we’re on the subject of soaps, take some time to examine your sponge or washcloth.
 Ideally, throw them out and don’t use them at all, but if you just can’t do that, then use them with a light touch and without applying too much pressure.